 |Clutch Size:||2-4 eggs|

-Tropical Kingbird live well with people, and their range has expanded with human-induced changes in landscape.
-Partners in Flight estimates a global breeding population of 20 million with 4% living in Mexico, and possibly a small percentage breeding in the U.S. They rate a 10 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.Back to top
+Tropical Kingbirds inhabit many sorts of human-modified environments, including urban areas, and their range has expanded with changes in landscape.
+Partners in Flight estimates a global breeding population of 200 million.
+They rate the species a 4 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.Back to top

 Partners in Flight (2017).
 Avian Conservation Assessment Database.
 2017.